NxPKG/khulnasoft-docs/content/waf/security-analytics/index.md

 To display additional top statistics, select **More top statistics**.

 {{<Aside type="note">}}
-Cloudflare calculates the top statistics from a sample of requests in the selected time frame.
+Khulnasoft calculates the top statistics from a sample of requests in the selected time frame.
 To know the applied sampling rate, hover the icon next to the name of a top statistic.
 {{</Aside>}}

 ### Insights